SamanFekri/QouteOfDay/README.md

-### 📅 Friday, 30 May, 2025
+### 📅 Saturday, 31 May, 2025
 ------
 ### Events
 ------
-Here are some notable events that occur in the USA on May 30:
+Here are some notable events that take place in the United States on May 31:

-- **Memorial Day Observance**:
-  - Memorial Day is observed on the last Monday of May in the United States, which often falls near May 30.
-  - This day is dedicated to honoring and remembering the men and women who have died while serving in the U.S. military.
+- **Memorial Day Observance**: This holiday, honoring the men and women who lost their lives in military service to the country, is observed on the last Monday in May each year.
+It may fall on May 31 during certain years.

-- **Decoration Day**:
-  - Historically, May 30 was originally established as Decoration Day, a time for
+- **National Macaroon Day**: Celebrated every May 31, this foodie holiday encourages people to indulge in the delicious dessert known as macarons,
 ### Positive Qoute
 ------
-"Believe in the magic of new beginnings! ✨🌈 Each day is a fresh start! 🌅💖"
+"Every day may not be good, but there’s something good in every day! 💖🌈✨"